.

 Schedule & Compensation:

-- This position is available immediately, and will be from hiring date until Nov.
-14, 2025.
+- This position is available immediately, and will be for 15 weeks.

 - Wages and benefits: Part-time- 25 hours/ per week, at $30/hour.